genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/11_integrate-fix-gateway.md

 <service host="localhost" name="TRADING_APP_FGW" port ="11004"/>
 ```

-Create a config file for the stream at trading_app-script-config/src/main/resources/scripts/trading-app-fgw-streamer.xml.
-We will define two filtered streams, one for NEW trades and one for ALLOCATED trades.
+Create a config file for the stream at **trading_app-script-config/src/main/resources/scripts/trading-app-fgw-streamer.xml**.

+We shall define two filtered streams, one for NEW trades and one for ALLOCATED trades.
 ```kotlin
 streams {
     stream("NEW_TRADES", TRADE.BY_ID) {